M7.4 quake hits northeastern Japan, causing tsunami

 A powerful earthquake struck northeastern Japan on Tuesday, briefly disrupting nuclear fuel cooling functions at an idled power plant and generating tsunami of over 1 meter in the region, which was devastated by a huge quake, tsunami and nuclear disaster five years ago.

-The magnitude 7.4 earthquake, which struck at 5:59 a.m., is believed to be an aftershock of the magnitude-9.0 earthquake in March 2011, the Japan Meteorological Agency said.
+According to the Japan Meteorological Agency, the magnitude 7.4 earthquake, which struck at 5:59 a.m., is believed to be an aftershock of the magnitude-9.0 earthquake in March 2011 that left more than 18,000 people dead or missing.

-It is the first quake with a magnitude of 7 or bigger to hit Japan since July 2014, with the agency warning that there may be similar-scale quakes for around a week.
+After Tuesday's quake, whose focus was about 25 kilometers under the Pacific Ocean seabed off Fukushima, a total 17 people were reported injured, three seriously, in Fukushima, Miyagi, Chiba and Tokyo, the Fire and Disaster Management Agency said.
+There were no reports of deaths.

+Tsunami warnings following the quake prompted people to flee to higher ground.
+It was the first time since December 2012 that the agency had issued a tsunami alert due to an aftershock from the 2011 quake.

-A tsunami measuring 140 centimeters was observed at Sendai port in Miyagi Prefecture and a wave of about 1 meter reached the coast near the Fukushima Daiichi nuclear power plant, which was crippled by the 2011 quake-tsunami disaster.
+A tsunami measuring 1.4 meters was observed at Sendai port in Miyagi Prefecture, and a 1-meter wave hit the coast near the Fukushima Daiichi nuclear power plant which was catastrophically damaged by the 2011 quake and tsunami.

+Seventeen small boats were overturned at the ports of Higashimatsushima and Shichigahama in Miyagi Prefecture, apparently by tsunami, the Japan Coastal Guard said.

-Some 10,000 people fled to evacuation centers in coastal areas before all tsunami warnings and advisories were lifted by 1 p.m., according to Kyodo News tallies.
+Some 13,000 people in coastal areas of Aomori, Iwate, Miyagi, Fukushima, Ibaraki and Chiba prefectures fled to evacuation centers before all tsunami warnings and advisories were lifted by 1 p.m., according to Kyodo News tallies.

+Having experienced the 2011 quake-tsunami disaster, many people fled immediately after Tuesday's quake occurred, causing traffic congestion in some parts.

-"The sound of sirens brought back memories of the huge earthquake (in 2011)," said Tomomi Nagakubo, 48, who drove in her car to an evacuation center in Ibaraki Prefecture with her 13-year-old son.
+"The sound of sirens brought back memories of the huge earthquake (in 2011)," said Tomomi Nagakubo, 48, who drove by car to an evacuation center in Ibaraki Prefecture with her 13-year-old son.

 A cooling facility for nuclear spent-fuel at the Fukushima Daini power plant's No. 3 reactor building temporarily stopped working, according to its operator Tokyo Electric Power Company Holdings Inc.